SPCSR/DisplayTemplates/Search Display Templates/Refiners/Managed metadate refiner/README.md

 # Managed metadata refiner

-This display template is developed to render the hierarchy of the given term set.
+These display templates are developed to render the hierarchy of the specified term set.

 ![Output example](assets/refiner-template.png)

-The term set looks as follows:
+As you can see in the next screenshot, it renders the same hierarchy:

 ![Term set](assets/termset.png)